siteswap/glb_viewer/README.md

 TODO:
-	1) Extend power_app.html with gyroscope steering 'power_steering_app.html'
+	1) copy to bike_city.html
-	2) Move this logic to MovementController.js
+	2) Move this logic to MovementController.js with a button 'Pair Trainer'
 		- Show wattage alongside score
+	3) Add left, right & shoot buttons
-	3) Deploy fpv_city so you can access it on smartphone
+	4) Deploy fpv_city so you can access it on smartphone

 	---- Phase II  ----
+	1) Extend power_app.html with gyroscope steering 'power_steering_app.html'
+	---- Phase III ----
 	1) MONSTERS that attack - for Fraser
-	---- Phase III ----
+	---- Phase IV  ----
 	1) Create sky/walls around the edge of the city
 	2) Create multiplayer mamil-blast.com with a central server and websocket/json updates (portfolio)